 Cotton Candy Vendor in front of New York Aquarium.
 Photo © Tricia Vita

 Imagine having a summer job in Coney Island, where you can eat cotton candy for lunch and go for a swim after work.
-Coney’s amusement parks and attractions, which open for the season on April 13, generally hold their first job screening in late February (scroll down for an update on registering for this year’s first screenings on March 4th and 6th.)
+Coney’s amusement parks and attractions, which open for the season on April 13, generally hold their first job screening in late February (Scroll down for an update on registering for this year’s first screenings on March 4th and 6th.
+The second series of job screenings will be on April 21 and 22.)
 A few businesses and non-profits are already advertising for year-round and seasonal help.

 The New York Aquarium is seeking Teaching Fellows for a 12 week program from June through August.
 “The WCS Education Department’s Conservation Education Fellowship program is a unique opportunity for current undergraduate students, recent college graduates, and graduate students to explore conservation education,” according to the job description.
 Fellows teach summer camp programs for children.
 One year prior teaching experience and educational background in ecology, environmental science or education is preferred.
 Pay is $12/hr.
 Check the Wildlife Conservation Society’s Careers page for details.

 Coney Island Lifeguard.
 Photo © Joe Fishman.
 All Rights Reserved